We are a Christian community, drawn together by a desire to know, love, and serve God.

 Haight-Ashbury Community Services Committee (HACSC)

-We visit residents at the Grove Street Extended Living and Care home the fourth Sunday of every month.
+We visit residents at the Grove Street Extended Living and Care home, on the fourth Sunday of every month.

 Many 12-step groups and other organizations use our facilities.